rizky-dhani/mjg-atk/docs/UserRoleChecker.md

 ### Division Checking Methods

 - `isInDivision(int $divisionId)`: Check if the user belongs to a specific division
-- `isInDivisionWithInitial(string $divisionInitial)`: Check if the user belongs to a division with a specific initial
+- `isInDivisionWithInitial(string|array $divisionInitial)`: Check if the user belongs to a division with a specific initial.
+Accepts either a single string or an array of division initials.
+When an array is provided, returns true if the user belongs to any of the specified divisions.
 - `canApproveInDivision($record)`: Check if the user can approve a request in their division
 - `canViewRecord($record)`: Check if the user can view a record based on their role and division
 - `canEditRecord($record)`: Check if the user can edit a record based on their role and division